tombrille/svelteplot/src/routes/introduction/+page.md

 Noticed how SveltePlot automatically extended the range of the y axis?
 That's because the Plot component "collects" the data from all the marks to automatically compute the scale extents.
 :::

-Now, let's also fill the area between the line and the horizontal rule by adding the `AreaY` mark and setting the same props as we used for the `Line` mark plus the opacity for a nicer look.
+Now, let's also fill the area between the line and the horizontal rule by adding the `AreaY` mark and setting the same props as we used for the `Line` mark plus the opacity for a nicer look ([demo](https://svelte.dev/playground/a69fab2b3d9d445ab0adaef7f5d17006))

 ```svelte
 <Plot grid>